UNLV-Libraries/ArchivesSpace-authority-project/pdf_per_repository/README.md

 3. Next, navigate to your stylesheets in your local instance of ArchivesSpace
-4. Make sure you have a default stylesheet with the file name as-ead-to-pdf.xsl.
+4. Make sure you have a default stylesheet with the file name as-ead-pdf.xsl.
 It will default to this stylesheet if a specfic stylesheet does not exists for its corresponding repository
-5. Create a new stylesheet with the file name as-ead-to-pdf-REPOIDHERE.xsl (e.g as-ead-to-pdf-3.xsl)
+5. Create a new stylesheet with the file name as-ead-pdf-REPOIDHERE.xsl (e.g as-ead-pdf-3.xsl)
 ![Stylsheet name] (https://cloud.githubusercontent.com/assets/4681350/17568654/84559a96-5ef9-11e6-9ebc-0093545f1606.PNG)